WayScience/targeted_fibrosis_drug_screen/README.md

 ## Environments

-We utilize four environments for our repository, all located in the [environments folder](./environments/).
+We utilize environments defined in the [environments folder](./environments/).

 1. [CellProfiler environment](./environments/cellprofiler_env.yml): This environment installs CellProfiler, which we use for the illumination correction and feature extraction modules.
 2. [R environment](./environments/r_fibrosis_env.yml): This environment is specific to R, which we use for generating figures.